r4ppz/research-repo-docs/docs/frontend_project_structure.md

 # Google OAuth Client ID
 VITE_GOOGLE_CLIENT_ID=your-google-client-id

-# API Base URL (if not using Vite proxy)
+# API Base URL (leave unset if using Vite proxy)
 VITE_API_BASE_URL=http://localhost:8080
 ```

 ---

-## Summary: The Golden Rules
+## Golden Rules

-1. **Components are dumb.** No API calls, no business logic.
-Props in, JSX out.
+1. Components are dumb: no API calls, no domain logic.
-2. **Features are isolated.** Delete one, nothing breaks.
+2. Features are isolated: deleting a feature doesn’t break others.
-3. **Services are the API boundary.** Components never touch Axios directly.
+3. Services are the only API boundary: components use `api.*` only.
-4. **Types mirror the API contract.** No divergence allowed.
+4. Types mirror the backend contract exactly.
-5. **Mock and real APIs have identical interfaces.** Swap them with one line.
+5. Mock and real services share the same interface; swap via env.
-6. **CSS Modules for components, CSS Variables for design tokens.** No global class conflicts.
+6. CSS Modules + tokens; no global class leakage.
-7. **Strict TypeScript.** If it compiles, it probably works.
-8. **AuthContext for user state.** No prop drilling.
-9. **Role-based routing.** Guard everything.
-10. **When in doubt, ask: "Can I delete this folder without breaking other folders?"** If no, refactor.
+7. Use Context sparingly; keep it in the owning feature.
+8. Guard routes by role; never trust the UI for authz.
+9. If a folder can’t be deleted without cross-feature fallout, refactor.
+10. Prefer simple, composable pieces over clever abstractions.

+---